Spring 2025 Courses

 “The first draft isn’t about getting it right, it’s about getting it done.” –Ava Jae, author of Beyond the Red

-“The reason that fiction is more interesting than any other form of literature, to those who really like to study people, is that in fiction the author can really tell the truth without humiliating himself.” -Jim Rohn
+The reason that fiction is more interesting than any other form of literature, to those who really like to study people, is that in fiction the author can really tell the truth without humiliating himself. -Jim Rohn

 In this workshop-based course, students concentrate on developing a portfolio of creative writing, including literary short fiction, young adult, and genre fiction.
 The course introduces students to strategies for writing in various prose genres and to the discipline involved in seeing a project through several drafts to its final stages.
-Through in-class writing exercises/prompts and assigned readings, this class emphasizes skills involved in self-editing and the professional preparation and submission of manuscripts suitable for a portfolio.
+Through weekly writing exercises/prompts and assigned readings, this class emphasizes skills involved in self-editing and the professional preparation and submission of manuscripts suitable for a portfolio.

 Students will be responsible for active participation, thoughtful feedback on peers’ work, and a willingness to generate new writing.
 This is a safe, supportive and inclusive learning environment.
 The workshop is also encouraged to think about submitting work to literary journals such as the University of Winnipeg’s Juice: /english/juice-journal-submissions.html